UCSBCarpentry/2020-08-17-Summer-R/index.md

 2' to be actual dates or days of the week.
 {% endcomment %}
 <h2 id="schedule">Schedule</h2>
+<p> Please excuse any broken links below,
+  <a href="https://datacarpentry.org/r-socialsci/">here is the link to the entire "R for Social Scientists" schedule</a>.
+From there you can navigate to individual lessons.</p>
 {% if site.carpentry == "swc" %}
 {% include swc/schedule.html %}
 {% elsif site.carpentry == "dc" %}